KaramTimani/KaramTimani/README.md

 ### Hi there 👋
-### My name is Karam Timani and i'm a Software Developer
+### My name is Karam Timani and I'm a Software Developer

 - 🔭 I’m currently working as a Technical Consultant
 - 🧠 Interested in problem solving
-- ⚡ I’m looking to collaborate on any project!
 - 📫 You can reach me via email: karamtimani9@gmail.com

 - ### Take your time and check out some of my Projects!